lsenjov/acmoi/notes.md

 - Generation (possibility of it appearing in a district, maximum amount of resource if appearing [if it appears, picks a random number between 1 and the maximum).
 Items like buildable land might have a 1.0 chance of appearing, arable land a 0.4 chance, goldOre a 0.01 chance etc.
 - NonMoveable?
 Can this good/resource be moved from its current region?
 - NonTradeable?
 Can this good be traded?
 Used specifically for personal needs, and will be filtered as such (Mobile phones that fill the communication need, but only for the owner).
 NonTradeable reactions can't be stored, but can be used when satisfying Inid's needs.
+- NoTechLevel?
+If set, the tech level of this good isn't factored in to reactions.
+Used for things like land and other basic resources.

 ## reactions
 Every reaction is something an individual can perform, including transporting goods.